PurpleKingdomGames/roguelike-starterkit/README.md

 # Roguelike Starter Kit for Indigo

-A starter project for Indigo to provide some rendering functionality specifically for ASCII art style roguelike games.
+A library for use with [Indigo](https://indigoengine.io/) to provide some terminal-like rendering functionality specifically for ASCII art style games, and roguelike games in particular.

-It is intended to be used with the [Roguelike tutorials](http://rogueliketutorials.com/).

-> Please note that the code demonstrated below may be slightly out of date or incomplete as I worked on and updated the code throughout the process of doing the roguelike tutorials.
-There may be hidden gems if you look closely!
+An early version of this code was used to build the [follow along examples](https://github.com/davesmith00000/roguelike-tutorial) to the [Roguelike tutorials](http://rogueliketutorials.com/).

+> Please note that follow along tutorials will be upgraded to use this library at some point.

 ![Roguelike ascii art in Indigo](/roguelike.gif "Roguelike ascii art in Indigo")

+## Installation

+This library is not currently published (coming soon), so you'll need to do that yourself to use it.
+Download the repo (even as a zip), and do:

+`sbt publishLocal`

+Then add the following dependency to your project (alongside the usual indigo ones):

+`"io.indigoengine" %%% "roguelike-starterkit" % "0.1.0-SNAPSHOT"`

+## Running the demo

+Download the repo, `cd` into the demo directory and (assuming you have electron installed), run `sbt runGame`.

+You can hit the space bar to switch between the rendering modes.

+Please note that the `TerminalText` scene has two examples on it, first the standard component and then a second component that uses a custom shader.

-## What this is and isn't
+## What this library is

-***This is...***
-A starting point!
-A loose collection of gizmo's and gadgets that allow you to focus on building your roguelike game!
-There are low level problems to overcome with rendering ascii art in FP/WebGL, and with using standard Dwarf Fortress assets, but within this project those problems are largely solved!

-This is an effort to lower the barrier to entry, allowing you to focus on learning how to build roguelike (or any ascii art) games.

-***This is not...***
-Brilliant code.
-I've pulled this together quite quickly!
-Some of it may have issues or be terribly naive.
-I have focused on things like immutability rather than performance and that may turn out to be a mistake - we shall see!
-(PR's welcome!)

-This is also _not_ a full implementation of [tcod](https://python-tcod.readthedocs.io/en/latest/), but I will keep adding to it as I find missing essential features or functions.

-*Think of this not as a highly polished library, but more like one of those interview assignments where they give you a half working project and ask you to build something with it.*
+If you want to build a roguelike game, then you need to be able to render something that looks like a terminal with ASCII art.

+In Python, people use a library called [tcod](https://python-tcod.readthedocs.io/en/latest/).
+The roguelike-starterkit is not a full implementation of tcod, but it provides some of the key functionality you will need in a purely functional form.

-## What are roguelikes?
+## What roguelikes are

 [Roguelike](https://en.wikipedia.org/wiki/Roguelike)'s are a type of game that get their name because they are ...wait for it ..._like_ an 80s game called _Rogue_!